-Croatia: HEP plans to invest 500 million euros in HPP Kosinj-Senj project5.
-June 2018. / SEE Energy News
+Croatia: HEP plans to invest 500 million euros in HPP Kosinj-Senj project, SEE Energy News

 Croatian state-owned power utility HEP is planning to invest 500 million euros in the second stage of the Senj hydropower system.